 a.
 There is a short online exit survey for all students graduating with the Ph.D. degree.
 Only students who have applied for graduation will have access to the survey.
 The survey asks questions about educational experiences in MSU graduate programs, as well as about immediate professional plans.
 The Graduate School uses data from this survey when reviewing graduate programs and to guide decisions about services and initiatives for graduate students.
 The identity of all respondents will be kept confidential and only aggregate (group) information will be made available to faculty and administrators.
 Students will receive an e-mail message from the dean of the graduate school with a link to the survey.
 However, students do not need to wait for that e-mail message to complete the survey after applying for graduation.
 It takes about 5-10 minutes to complete the online survey.
-The instructions for completing the survey are available from http://grad.msu.edu/etd/ a.
-University Library (electronic submissions)
+The instructions for completing the survey are available from http://grad.msu.edu/etd/.
+Contact ExitSurvey@grd.msu.edu for any issue with the exit survey.